thehyve/podium/README.md

 <img src="https://github.com/thehyve/podium/blob/master/assets/browserstack-logo.png?raw=true" style="display:inline;" width="200" height="105">

 # Welcome to the Podium Request Portal
-Podium is the request portal for samples, data and images from biobanks, with the purpose to uniformize the request and review processes for all associated users and organisations.
+Podium is the request portal for samples, data and images from biobanks with the purpose to uniformize the request and review processes for all associated users and organisations.

-This application is configured for Service Discovery and Configuration with the Podium-Registry.
-On launch, it will refuse to start if it is not able to connect to the Podium-Registry at [http://localhost:8761](http://localhost:8761).

 ## <a href="development"></a>Development